model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-debugger.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="run-debugger" />

-In our case, we can see that for `original.height = 0` , the larger rectangle’s height or `larger.height` also stays 0, which shows that for that counter example, the property `can_hold`  does not hold.
+In our case, we can see that for `original.height = 0` , the larger rectangle’s height or `larger.height` also stays 0, which shows that for that counter-example, the property `can_hold`  does not hold.

 ### And finally, verify the harness with the right assumptions

 Now that we know that for `original.width = 0`, our assertion fails, we can repeat the experiment with explicit assumptions.
 The experiments should reveal that for all parameters, having a 0 value will cause the assertion to fail.
 Additionally, there is a problem if `factor` is `1` because in this case stretch will return `Some(...)` but the stretched rectangle will be the same size as the original.
 We missed these cases in our unit and property-based tests.

-We will now add these assumptions through `Kani::assume` and re-run the verification in the extension.
+We will now add these assumptions through `kani::assume` and re-run the verification in the extension.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/verifying-success.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="verifying-success" />